-Most dog owners will tell you that potty training has one sole purpose — we want to keep urine and poop out of our house, preferably as far away from us as possible.
 Yet, why is that such a big deal?
-Children poop their pants every day; some have even pooped on the floor a bunch of times until they were potty trained.
+Children poop their pants daily; some pooped on the floor several times until they are potty trained.

 What if my dog won’t potty train?

-However, in order to do this, we first have to see why a dog might not want to be potty trained.
+However, we first have to see why a dog might not want potty trained to do this.
 Before we change the behavior, we have to find out the cause.

 My dog won’t potty train because it suffers from anxiety

 One of the most common causes of why dogs refuse to be potty trained is anxiety.
-In fact, this impediment can be so grave that some might even have to resort to asking a vet for help.
+This impediment can be so grave that some might even resort to asking a vet for help.

 Of course, anxiety in dogs is treatable, albeit we have to be careful.
-Just like humans who suffer from an anxiety disorder, these sorts of dogs require extra care.
-They aren’t anxious on purpose, and they certainly don’t think we are happy when they pee on the floor.
-The poor things just cannot help themselves!
+Just like humans who suffer from an anxiety disorder, these dogs require extra care.

 My dog won’t potty train because it is scared

-We’ve all been there — we were watching a horror movie, and all of a sudden, something jumped out, and we immediately said: “I think I wet my pants!”
+We’ve all been there — we were watching a horror movie, and suddenly, something jumped out, and we immediately said: “I think I wet my pants!”

 My dog won’t potty train because it is sick

-Just like with fear, we have to wait until the dog is back to normal before we create a potty training strategy.
-That way, we will essentially eliminate the root cause and have a “blank canvas” of sorts.
-From there, we can use techniques, treats and all sorts of incentives, which will surely lead to positive results.
+We will eliminate the root cause and have a “blank canvas.”
+From there, we can use techniques, treats, and all sorts of incentives, which will undoubtedly lead to positive results.

 Or will they?